-It’s not about ‘beliefs,’ Ellen: Why DeGeneres’ lame defense of George W. Bush is a denial of reality
+It’s not about ‘beliefs,’ Ellen: Why DeGeneres’s weak defense of George W. Bush is a denial of reality

 “Here’s the thing: I’m friends with George Bush,” Ellen says.
 “In fact, I’m friends with a lot of people who don’t share the same beliefs that I have.
 We’re all different.
 And I think that we’ve forgotten that it’s okay that we’re all different.”
 She then holds up as examples of the kind of differences she doesn’t let get in the way of friendship, no joke, people who wear fur and people already listening to Christmas music in October.
 What a reductive way to explain being friends with someone many consider a war criminal!

-George W. Bush is not just someone with different beliefs, like the belief that oil and a paternal rivalry are worth starting wars over, he’s someone who acted on those beliefs and destroyed hundreds of thousands of lives in the process.
+George W. Bush is not just someone with different beliefs, like the belief that oil and a paternal rivalry are worth starting wars over; he’s someone who acted on those beliefs and destroyed hundreds of thousands of lives in the process.
 Being friends with someone who voted for George W. Bush isn’t the same as being friends with George W. Bush himself.
-That’s not reaching across the aisle to bridge the political divide; that’s reaching down into hell to pull up the devil.
+The latter isn’t reaching across the aisle to bridge the political divide; that’s reaching down into hell to pull up the devil.

 “But just because I don’t agree with someone on everything doesn’t mean that I’m not going to be friends with them,” DeGeneres says, winding down.
 “When I say ‘be kind to one another,’ I don’t mean only the people that think the same way that you do.
 I mean, be kind to everyone.”

 To be clear, Ellen DeGeneres does not think you should be kind to everyone.
 She probably doesn’t think you should be kind to Ted Bundy or Larry Nassar or Emperor Palpatine.
-Even though she’s addressing her audience at a Sesame Street level, she’s giving advice that particular show never would.
-We don’t teach our kids to make friends with strangers in vans offering candy, lest a potential friend opportunity whither on the vine.
-We teach them to deeply distrust anyone who gives us reasons not to trust them.
+Even though she’s addressing her audience at a Sesame Street level, she’s giving advice that Sesame Street would never dare.
+We don’t teach our kids to be kind to strangers in vans offering candy, lest a potential friend opportunity wither on the vine.
+We teach them to deeply distrust anyone who gives us good reasons not to trust them.

-What has George W. Bush possibly done to earn Ellen DeGeneres’ trust or friendship?
+What has George W. Bush possibly done to earn Ellen DeGeneres’s trust or friendship?
 Even if he spent the last 11 years soul-searching, reflecting on, and attempting to atone for the myriad cataclysmic mistakes he made, even then he would fall short of deserving forgiveness from those who opposed him in 2001-2008.
 He doesn’t appear to have even done that, though.
 DeGeneres seems to have forgiven him on the basis of enough time having gone by and Bush being fun to watch a football game with.

 This may be nearly as trite a message as DeGeneres’s, but there are more important things in life than friendship.
 My friend, Brandon?
 We survived the Obama years without incident, by continuing to not talk politics, but our lifelong friendship ended on the night of Donald Trump’s election.
 It was the night I realized the two of us didn’t merely have differences in opinions or beliefs; we were fundamentally different people.
-Some of the terrible things my friend had tacitly endorsed during the Bush years had become explicit in the lead-up to the election.
-After an election night Facebook snafu, I knew I didn’t want to be around to witness the difference in our reactions when those beliefs manifested into policy decisions that hurt groups of people whose welfare I care about, which is what has of course happened.
+Some of the terrible things my friend had tacitly endorsed during the Bush years had become explicit in the lead-up to 2016.
+After an election-night Facebook snafu, I knew I didn’t want to be around to witness the difference in our reactions when those beliefs turned into policy decisions that hurt groups of people whose welfare I care about, which is what has of course happened.
 I didn’t want to wait for my friend to come around to the other side when history eventually did.
 Maybe history wouldn’t even come around this time; maybe we were finally doomed and deserved it.
 I knew where I stood, though.

-A prominent liberal like Ellen DeGeneres being openly friends with George W. Bush doesn’t bode well for how history will remember the denial of reality and cheerleading of cruelty that are endemic of 2019 Trump supporters.
+A prominent liberal like Ellen DeGeneres being openly friends with George W. Bush doesn’t bode well for how history will remember the denial of reality and cheerleading of cruelty that are endemic among 2019 Trump supporters.
 Anyone who’s lived through the last few years and still finds political beliefs to be mere character quirks has no real beliefs to speak of.
 They look at the current battle for the soul of our country as though it were as ultimately meaningless as a game between the Cowboys and the Packers.